oblique-bit/oblique-galaxy/projects/oblique-galaxy/README.md

 The goal of this project is to share angular [symbols](https://angular.io/guide/styleguide#symbols-and-file-names) from the comunity.
 There are strict rules to maintain the repository so please read carefuly the contribution rules.

+## Storybook

+Check out our [Storybook](https://oblique-bit.github.io/oblique-galaxy) for live examples and documentation.

 # Contribution rules

 - Fork the project and then create a PR from the forked project.